 Note that Cobra has few new elements because it was never intended to be experimental.
 It's a practical synthesis of already-proven features that are currently scattered across multiple languages.

-As of Spring 2013, Cobra can be considered a "late beta" offering.
+As of Winter 2013, Cobra can be considered a "late beta" offering.
 Features include:

 - OOP and friends: